- +1 212 641 5619

 New York OfficeThree Bryant Park, 1095 Avenue of the Americas, New York, NY, United States of America 10036-6797

-Randy M. Mastro, Global Co-chair of the Securities and Complex Litigation practice group, focuses on high-stakes litigation representing corporations, executives and public entities in complex civil litigation, securities disputes and white collar matters.
+Randy M. Mastro, Global Co-Chair of the Securities and Complex Litigation practice group, focuses on high-stakes litigation representing corporations, executives and public entities in complex civil litigation, securities disputes and white collar matters.

-He chairs the United Nations Development Corporation and the Hamptons International Film Festival.
+He chairs the Hamptons International Film Festival.
 He also chaired Citizens Union, a leading New York good government group, and was vice-chair of the Legal Aid Society.
 He handles high-profile pro bono matters, from protecting peaceful demonstrators in Lafayette Park, to securing reinstatement of a public school teacher fired for giving her class an assignment on racism, to successfully advocating for the families of fallen 9/11 firefighters.
 He has taught civil litigation and legal writing at the University of Pennsylvania and Fordham Law Schools.
 He has also authored numerous law review articles and newspaper op-eds, and before becoming a lawyer worked as a journalist at The Washington Post.

 - Band 1 in Litigation: Trial Lawyers Nationwide – described as “one of the premier litigators in the country,” who enjoys an “exceptional public reputation” and is “one of the most effective courtroom lawyers I’ve seen.”
-Chambers USA and Chambers Global, 2014-2024
+Chambers USA and Chambers Global, 2014-2026

 - Named "Business Trial Lawyer of the Year.”
 Chambers USA, 2017